JoKerDii/data-analysis-notes/docs/lecture/lec3_likelihood_ratio.md

 # Likelihood Ratio Test and Multiple Hypothesis Testing

-There are 4 topics and 6 exercise.
+There are 4 topics and 6 exercises.

 ## 1. Likelihood Ratio Test